Thodoris Dritsas

-Thodoris Dritsas (Θοδωρής Δρίτσας; born 23 August 1947) is a Greek politician of the Syriza party who has served as the Minister of Shipping and Island Policy and Alternate Minister for Shipping and the Aegean.
+Thodoris Dritsas (Θοδωρής Δρίτσας; born 23 August 1947) is a Greek politician.
+As a member of the Syriza party, he served as the Minister of Shipping and Island Policy and Alternate Minister for Shipping and the Aegean in the first and second cabinets of Alexis Tsipras.
+Formerly a member of the Hellenic Parliament, he is set to retake a seat in Piraeus A' following the resignation of Tsipras, becoming the twelfth MP representing Nea Aristera (NA).

 Early life

 Dritsas was born in Piraeus in 1947.
 He reached the graduate year in Law studies at the University of Athens.
 In 1972, he joined the pharmacy family business as a partner owner.
 During the 21 April military dictatorship, Dritsas was active in anti-government agitation.
 After democracy was restored in 1975, he was active in the Organisation Socialist Revolution extra-parliamentary organization.

 In 2004, he represented his organization in the formation of the Coalition of the Radical Left that became known by its initials in Greek, "Syriza."

 Local politics

 Dritsas was a Piraeus mayoral candidate in the 1998, 2002, 2006, and 2014 elections, heading the political alliance called "Port of Anguish".
 From 2002 to 2007 he served at the Municipal Council of Piraeus.